RohDonghee/CAU-DArt-B/SQL/Personal/Summarize.md

   - `MIN()`

 ### HAVING : Filter groups
-- HAVING is generally used with GROUP BY
+- HAVING is generally used with GROUP BY <br>
+- After using GROUP BY, set the condition <br>

 SELECT : Select output columns